-It can feel that way sometimes.
-It can be perceived that we are either deep or fun, but not both.
+For a youth group, are fun and spiritual depth at odds?
+Sometimes it can feel that way.
+Church leaders or parents might look at your youth ministry and determine it’s either deep or fun, but not both.
 And I don’t want that to be our reputation.
 No way.

-I talked about this on the YM Answers podcast a while back.
+I talked about this on the YM Answers podcast awhile back.
 I hope you’ll check it out!
-But until you’ve got a minute for that, here’s a bit of my journey regarding the question and also a solution that worked for us in our youth ministry.
+For now, here’s a bit of my journey regarding the issue.
+Plus, I’ll share a solution that worked for our youth ministry.

 Is your youth group too much fun?

-A few years ago I decided to switch up the order of things in our youth ministry because the model I was following wasn’t giving me the results I wanted.
+A few years ago I decided to switch up the order of things in our youth ministry.
+The model I was following wasn’t providing the results I wanted.

 Typical Youth Group Environment